pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/releasing/official_releases/planning_phase.rst

 :Last Modified Date: |today|
 :Version: 0.1

-The planning phase is a phase to giving a start to a new release and takes about 1 month.
+The planning phase is a phase to give a start to a new release and takes about 1 month.

 All users and developers request features to `Pardus Bugzilla`_ before `feature request`_